Hypereosinophilic Syndrome (Overproduction of Special White Blood Cells of the Immune System in the Bone Marrow) in cats

 -

 What are the causes of HES in cats?
 The exact causes are not yet fully understood, but it is suspected that genetic factors, infections, or allergic reactions could play a role.
-Research is still ongoing to investigate these aspects.
+Research is still investigating these aspects.

 -